 Ideal for college dorms and apartments, the Insignia 0.9-cubic feet compact microwave proves you can buy a new microwave without breaking the bank.

 The 900-watt microwave comes with a stainless steel finish, a removable turntable, and a push-button opening.
-Measuring 19.1 x 14.8 x 11.5 inches, it’s small enough to fit atop a mini-fridge or in an open cabinet.
-One drawback to consider that the features are pretty basic, and there aren’t too many extras, like a heat sensor or convention.
+Weighing only 27 pounds, it’s small enough to fit atop a mini-fridge or in an open cabinet.
+One drawback to consider is that the features are pretty basic, and there aren’t too many extras, like a heat sensor.

 Best Countertop: Breville Smooth Wave Microwave